nurdwerks/storymaker/Books/Book 3 - The Game of Gears/Chapter 15 - Chains of Gold.md

 ### Scene 3: The Socialite's War

 - **Key Event:** In a neighboring luxury holding cell, Corinne is being held by Lady Vesper.
 - **Detailed Description:** Corinne's cell is furnished like a guest room, with a velvet chaise and a tea service.
-It is a prison of politeness.
+It is a prison of politeness. **Sir Alistair** guards the door, leaning against the frame with a crystal glass of brandy in his hand.
+He winks at Corinne, treating her imprisonment as a amusing timeout.
 Lady Vesper sits opposite her, pouring tea.
 Vesper is trying to turn Corinne, to make her testify against Angelica.
 She appeals to Corinne's vanity and her status as a Highborn.
+  - _Key Dialog:_ **Sir Alistair:** "Don't pout, Corinne.
+We're just culling the herd.
+You're too pretty for the chopping block."
 - **Key Event:** Corinne insults Vesper, engaging in verbal combat.
-- **Detailed Description:** Vesper insinuates that Corinne is just a "pet" of the resistance, dragged into the mud by commoners.
+- **Detailed Description:** Corinne ignores Alistair.
+Vesper insinuates that Corinne is just a "pet" of the resistance, dragged into the mud by commoners.
 Corinne sips her tea.
 She looks Vesper in the eye and dismantles her.
 She points out that Vesper is merely Vane's lapdog, a "Gatekeeper" with no real power.
   - _Key Dialog:_ **Lady Corinne:** "You talk a lot about power, Vesper.
 But are you actually sitting at the table?
 Or are you just guarding the door while Vane makes the decisions?
 You always were a glorified doorman, Vesper.
 Even in school."
 - **Key Event:** Vesper loses her temper and slaps Corinne.
 - **Detailed Description:** The slap echoes in the room.
 Corinne's cheek reddens.
 She does not cry.
 She does not flinch.
 She slowly turns her head back, smiling coldly.
 She touches her lip, checking for blood.